brachtco/prework-study-guide/README.md

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 - What was your motivation?
+- *Wanting to help myself and other students be better prepared for the boot camp.*
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+- *I wanted to get hands on experience with HTML, CSS, Git and Javascript.
+And it provides me with a good resource.*
 - What problem does it solve?
+- *It helpls new students with some guidance in studying for the course.*
 - What did you learn?
+- *I received more infomation on coding these languages and gained much more knowledge of Git and GitHub.*

 ## Table of Contents (Optional)